DennisMuasyaWambua/MotoMind3dCar/README.md

 ## Overview

 Welcome to the 3D Car Visualization project!
 This interactive web application utilizes Three.js to render a realistic 3D model of a car.
 It's designed to showcase the detailed features of the car model in a dynamic, browser-based environment.
 This project is ideal for educational purposes, automotive design showcases, or as a foundation for more complex 3D visualization projects.
+This is meant to be a simulation of dynamically priced insurance

 ## Features